 - You’re an Attorney Looking for Assets

-Ways to Perform a Legal Bank Account Locate
+Ways to Perform Legal Bank Locates

 You know that locating a Bank Account is a good way to collect the money that is owed you.
 With a legal money judgment, you can apply for a Writ of Execution at the court and have the Sheriff, Marshall, or a Process Server “hit” the bank.